 One of the priorities of Ircantec's investment strategy is to invest in a carbon-neutral economy.
 This is why, prior to the round of general meetings, the Scheme conducts an analysis of the EET strategy of several portfolio companies that are considered critical.
-This year, this preliminary analysis was carried out on 13 companies.
-Of the 13 companies analyzed, the EET strategy was assessed favorably for five companies, while the strategies of five others were found to be underdeveloped (three "neutral" judgments were also issued).
+This year, this preliminary analysis was carried out on 14 companies.
+Of the 14 companies analyzed, the EET strategy was assessed favorably for seven companies, while the strategies of three others were found to be under-developed (four abstentions were also issued).

-For the French financial companies where Ircantec opposed their EET strategy, a letter has been sent specifying to each of them the reasons why EET strategy was not considered to be sufficiently convincing.
-A lack of ambition concerning the exclusion thresholds applicable to fossil energies, a lack of engagement or strict criteria on excluding the financing of new projects associated with oil and gas, the use of restricted definitions of non-conventional hydrocarbons, are some of the points leading the Scheme to issue a negative opinion.
+For the companies where Ircantec opposed their EET strategy, a letter has been sent specifying to each of them the reasons why their EET strategy was not considered to be sufficiently convincing.
+A lack of ambition concerning the exclusion thresholds applicable to fossil energies, in particular nonconventional, as well as the lack of publication of a sustainability report before the general meeting, are some of the points leading the Scheme to issue a negative opinion.
 The purpose of this approach is above all to inform companies on the assumption that it may be useful to them in their current and future efforts on these issues.